prosegrammers/www.prosegrammers.com/COMPLETED.md

 - [X] Keep the total number of slides to a count less than the prior slide decks that I have created.
 For instance, this topic is less complicated than the material that I produced for weeknine and thus the slide count should be less.

+### Create Slides for Week Thirteen in `slides/weekthirteen/index.qmd`

+- [X] Review the content in the `GEMINI.md` file (or the `AGENTS.md` file) that explains the theme of the course on document engineering.
+- [X] Review the content in the `index.qmd` file in the root of the repository that explains the idea of a "Prosegrammer" and the concept of document engineering.
+All the slides that you create have to specifically connect to the theme of prosegramming and document engineering.
+- [X] Review the content in the `index.qmd` file in the `syllabus` directory of the repository that explains rules and regulations for this course on document engineering.
+Note that these are the rules that students follow and not specifically the rules and regulations that you follow as a coding agent.
+- [X] Please remember that I am currently working on the slides in `slides/weekthirteen/index.qmd` that introduce how to implement your own functions for natural language processing.
+I don't want any of the slides to use functions from packages like `nltk` or `spacy` or `gensim`.
+I want to only introduce basic concepts of natural language processing by explaining them with bullet points and examples and then adding source code examples that students can try out and run in the slides with `{pyodide}` blocks.
+- [X] Here is what I want you to add to the slides:
+    - Tokenization
+    - Segmentation
+    - Stemming
+    - Lemmatization
+    - Stop word removal
+    - Part of speech tagging
+    - Named entity recognition
+    - Key word extraction
+    - Word frequency analysis
+    - Key-word in context data structure and use
+- Again, none of the slides should use functions from packages like `nltk` or `spacy` or `gensim`.
+They have to be simple and implemented from scratch!
+- [X] You can look at the other slide decks that I have already prepared:
+  - `slides/weekone/index.qmd`
+  - `slides/weektwo/index.qmd`
+  - `slides/weekthree/index.qmd`
+  - `slides/weekfour/index.qmd`
+  - `slides/weekfive/index.qmd`
+  - `slides/weeksix/index.qmd`
+  - `slides/weekeight/index.qmd`
+  - `slides/weeknine/index.qmd`
+  - `slides/weekten/index.qmd` ... and see how I am currently using Markdown and Quarto in my slides!
+There are also slides in other directories and you can preview them as well.
+- [X] Please do not use Markdown or Quarto formats that I am not currently using in my slides to make sure that the content has a consistent format.
+- [X] If you check the `index.qmd` file in this GitHub repository, you can see a simple example of word frequency analysis.
+Please use simple examples like this one to illustrate how to use containers like lists, tuples, and sets in Python.
+- [X] Make sure that all the content is accessible to beginners who do not have extensive experience with programming or the documentation of a software tool.
+- [X] Make sure that all the content has concrete examples that make points clear to beginners.
+Provide simple summaries of the concrete code examples.
+- [X] Always include "signposting" slides that clearly state what you are going to explain in the next block of slides about a specific topic.
+These signposting slides are at the `#` level in the Markdown file.
+- [X] Always include a conclusion slide that has the title `Key takeaways for prosegrammers` and then summarizes the key points that students learned.
+- [X] Keep the total number of slides to a count less than the prior slide decks that I have created.
+For instance, this topic is less complicated than the material that I produced for weeknine and thus the slide count should be less.

+## Support for Week Thirteen Slides Content

+### Natural Language Processing for Document Engineering

+- Natural language processing (NLP) is a field of computer science and linguistics concerned with interactions between computers and human language, enabling automated text analysis and understanding
+- Basic NLP techniques like tokenization, stemming, and frequency analysis form the foundation of search engines, content management systems, and document analysis tools
+- Implementing NLP functions from scratch helps learners understand core concepts before using specialized libraries like NLTK, spaCy, or Gensim
+- Document engineering benefits from NLP through automated keyword extraction, content summarization, and document classification

+### Tokenization and Segmentation

+- Tokenization breaks text into individual units (tokens) such as words, numbers, or punctuation marks, forming the basis for all text analysis operations
+- Python's `str.split()` method provides basic whitespace tokenization, while `re.findall()` enables pattern-based tokenization to extract specific token types
+- Segmentation divides documents into larger units like sentences or paragraphs, using punctuation patterns or structural markers like double newlines
+- Regular expressions enable sophisticated tokenization and segmentation patterns for handling complex document structures

+### Stemming and Lemmatization

+- Stemming reduces words to their root form by removing common suffixes (e.g., "running" becomes "run"), enabling matching of related word forms in search and analysis
+- The Porter Stemmer algorithm is a well-known stemming approach, but simple rule-based suffix removal provides effective results for basic applications
+- Lemmatization maps words to their dictionary base forms (lemmas) using linguistic knowledge, providing more accurate normalization than stemming
+- Dictionary-based lemmatization offers beginner-friendly implementation using Python dictionaries to map word forms to base forms

+### Stop Word Removal

+- Stop words are high-frequency function words (articles, prepositions, conjunctions) that carry little semantic meaning in text analysis
+- Removing stop words focuses analysis on content-bearing terms, improving keyword extraction and topic identification accuracy
+- Python sets provide efficient stop word filtering using the `in` operator for fast membership testing
+- Stop word lists vary by application domain, with different sets appropriate for general text versus technical documentation

+### Word Frequency Analysis

+- Word frequency counting identifies the most common terms in documents using dictionary-based accumulation patterns
+- The `dict.get()` method with default values provides concise frequency counting without explicitly checking for key existence
+- Frequency distributions reveal document themes, author style, and content patterns useful for classification and summarization
+- Top-N word extraction helps identify key topics without reading entire documents

+### Keyword Extraction and KWIC

+- Keyword extraction combines frequency analysis with stop word filtering to identify terms that best represent document content
+- Scoring keywords by frequency, length, or TF-IDF metrics enables ranking of term importance for indexing and search applications
+- Keyword in context (KWIC) displays show how terms are used within surrounding text, supporting concordance building and usage analysis
+- KWIC tools align keywords in formatted output for visual scanning and linguistic pattern identification

+### Educational Slide Design for NLP

+- Progressive complexity introduction starts with basic tokenization and builds to integrated analysis pipelines combining multiple techniques
+- Interactive Pyodide code blocks enable hands-on experimentation with NLP functions, providing immediate feedback for learning
+- Document engineering examples demonstrate practical applications of NLP techniques to real prosegrammer workflows
+- Simplified implementations using only Python standard library features ensure accessibility and portability across environments